 Where: 70, Persiaran Kledang Timur 17a, Taman Bandar Baru, 31450 Ipoh, Perak

-Ipoh Night Markets On Friday
+Friday Night Markets

 6. First Garden Night Market (Pasar Malam Taman Pertama)